 2. LOVOUS 100% Nature Linen Needlework Fabric

-As the fabric is 100% organic, as claimed by the manufacturer, you will have the full comfort of real linen.
+The linen fabric is 100% organic, as claimed by the manufacturer, you'll have the full comfort of real linen.

 But clothing would be a bit difficult to impossible.
-Fabrics for cloth needs a mixture of cotton even it is little in amount.
+Fabrics for cloth needs a mixture of cotton even it's little in amount.

 3. Linen Needlework Fabric

 The material is washable and durable for regular uses with a long-span of life.
-The cloth is ideal for cross-stitch, table cloth, embroidery, wallet, needlepoint work, handbag, & other daily garments.
+This linen fabric is ideal for cross-stitch, table cloth, embroidery, wallet, needlepoint work, handbag, & other daily garments.

 It also comes in different colors and hand-made cutting.